Tyjoo26/idea-box/checklist.md

 Authentication and Authorization

-[1/2 ] Users need to log in to see their ideas.
+[x] Users need to log in to see their ideas.

 [ ] Users can only see their own ideas – they should not be able to visit another user’s page.